Women On Their Own: On the Women’s Reservation Bill

-Half of the human race possesses characteristics of a disadvantaged minority, with social disabilities which show no sign of being eroded without institutional safeguards.
+Half of the human race possesses characteristics of a disadvantaged minority, with social disabilities that show no sign of being eroded without institutional safeguards.
 Reservations for women have an explosive potential for transformation.
 An opinion poll in August 1996 showed a massive 75% support among women and men for such reservations.
 The experience of quotas in panchayats since 1993 has shown a groundswell of enthusiasm.
-A survey from Madhya Pradesh shows that the presence of women in panchayats led to greater urgency towards the provision of drinking water, the enforcement of the presence of schoolteachers, provision of health facilities, legal literacy and protection of the environment.
-Dr Vina Mazumdar has a similar assessment with regard to the experience of the Nari Vikas Sangha of West Bengal and other women’s mass organizations.
-Women representatives in localities she observes, tend to have an innate sense of responsibility and have demonstrated a strong awareness of issues such as communal violence and lawlessness, the harm done by chemical fertilizers, pesticides, and monoculture and the availability of water.
-They also have an earthy understanding of social issues – Punjabi village women made a connection between alcoholism and the patriarchal upbinging of sons.
+A survey from Madhya Pradesh shows that the presence of women in panchayats led to greater urgency towards the provision of drinking water, the enforcement of the presence of schoolteachers, the provision of health facilities, legal literacy, and the protection of the environment.
+Dr. Vina Mazumdar has a similar assessment with regard to the experience of the Nari Vikas Sangha of West Bengal and other women’s mass organizations.
+Women representatives in localities she observes, tend to have an innate sense of responsibility and have demonstrated a strong awareness of issues such as communal violence and lawlessness, the harm done by chemical fertilizers, pesticides, and monoculture, and the availability of water.
+They also have an earthy understanding of social issues – Punjabi village women made a connection between alcoholism and the patriarchal upbringing of sons.

-National institutions tend to be distant from issues which concern localities.
+National institutions tend to be distant from issues that concern localities.
 Yet a more equitable representation of women in legislatures might complement the panchayat reservation and correct this alienation.
-The presence of a bloc of women in Parliament will make legislators more amenable to amending laws which make rape trials humiliating for victims, and more sensitive to issues which manifest the sub-human status of women.
+The presence of a bloc of women in Parliament will make legislators more amenable to amending laws that make rape trials humiliating for victims and more sensitive to issues that manifest the sub-human status of women.
 At the very least, it will reduce the number of goondas in legislatures and the expenditures incurred to guard persons from whom we need protection.
-In turn, the disabilities suffered by panchayats in terms of a lack of adequate powers might be overcome with greater admnistrative devolution – which will become easier with the presence of sympathetic MP’s.
+In turn, the disabilities suffered by panchayats in terms of a lack of adequate powers might be overcome with greater administrative devolution – which will become easier with the presence of sympathetic MPs.

 An afterthought.
 Take a shave, Sharadji.
 How long will you keep hiding behind the fungus?